1. GENERAL DESCRIPTION

 Each double may register one substitute athlete.
 This must be done before the very first ECL competition they are attending.
 This roster of three athletes (2 +1) will be taken in account when calculating ECL points and determining the eligibility to qualify and compete in the ECU Europeans doubles divisions.
 If a substitute athlete is registered at a later time or if any of the athletes becomes a part of another doubles team (2+1), the ECL points for these new teams will be calculated separately.

-Teams must be registered under the same names in order to avoid any errors in point calculations.
+Teams must be registered under the same family names (in alphabetical order) in order to avoid any errors in point calculations.
 Additionally, athletes must be registered under the name used in their official ID document.
 Be advised that registering three-member teams might also mean additional registration costs for the doubles teams.

 Clarification by example: Mia Jones, Nina Novak and John Smith must always be registered as ‘Jones, Novak, Smith’ (in that order).
 Team ‘Smith, Novak, Jones’, for example, can be recognized as a different team and be attributed ECL points as a team a part.

-If at any point, Smith decides to quit the team and gets replaced by ‘Tina Black, then team Jones, Novak, Black’ will be considered as a new team and will be ranked as a separate team in the ECL rankings.
+If at any point, Smith decides to quit the team and gets replaced by ‘Tina Black, then team Black, Jones, Novak’ will be considered as a new team and will be ranked as a separate team in the ECL rankings.

 The overall winner of each ECL division is the team or double that finished first in final ranking after the season end.